cityzendata/warp10-nodered/README.md

 ## Send a message as output

-In the config of the warpscript, it possible to enter as many output as possible in node-red.
-To send message to specific output let a map on the top of the stack.
-For example the following WarpScript code takes as input a message, store it in a variable then send two output message: one to the first output configured (transfered the message received), and then send a second output to another output with a new message containg a "test" payload.
+In the config of the warpscript, it possibles to enter as many output as possible in node-red.
+To send messages to specific output define a map on the top of the stack.
+For example the following WarpScript code takes as input a message, store it in a variable then send two output messages: one to the first output configured (transfered the message received), and then send a second one to another output with a new message containing a "test" payload.

 ```
   'msg' STORE